 Due to the volume of calls and the time zone difference, the department recommends using their email address to reach out.
 Additionally, email will offer you a paper trail in case there are any disputes over who said what during your conversations.

-Once that you understand the procedures for clearing your pets into Hawaii—and you have all the checklists you’ll need to complete the right paperwork—your task gets easier.
-Now, it’s just a matter of working with your veterinary professionals to gather what you need so every member of your family (even the four-legged ones!) can join you on your Hawaiian adventure.
+Once you understand the procedures for clearing your pets into Hawaiʻi—and you have all the checklists you’ll need to complete the right paperwork—your task gets easier.
+Now, it’s just a matter of working with your vet to gather what you need so every member of your family (even the four-legged ones!) can join you on your Hawaiʻi adventure.

-Have other questions about moving to Hawaii?
+Have other questions about moving to Hawaiʻi?
 We’d be happy to help!
-After 35+ years of moving families in, around and to the Hawaiian islands, it’s safe to see we’ve seen it all and moved it all.
+While we don’t move pets, after 35+ years of moving families in, around, and to the Hawaiian Islands, it’s safe to see we’ve seen it all and moved it all.
 Just reach out to us and let us know how we can help!